Saturday, November 20, 2021

 Stanley Short posted

 Westbound Chesapeake & Ohio manifest No. 91 is at the west end of the James River Viaduct in Richmond, VA on May 15, 1983, led by GP30 No. 3024.
 It is taken from the old Lee Bridge (U.S. 1), which has since been replaced.
 Thankfully, it is still possible to shoot from the new bridge.
 That said, the scene has changed dramatically.
 The Federal Reserve Bank in the upper left and the James Monroe Building, to its right, remain.
 The brick building on the left is the old Tredegar Iron Works, which predates the Civil War.
-It has since been restored as a museum.
-The area in the lower center and right of the image is now a beautiful public park, with plenty of parking.
+It has since been restored as a museum. [my emphasis] The area in the lower center and right of the image is now a beautiful public park, with plenty of parking.
 The smoke stacks are gone, and much of the center and background are occupied by high rise buildings.
 One added note, the small sliver in the middle extreme right was part of a dam across the James River.
 It remains and extends out into the river several hundred feet.
 It is part of the park and a viewing platform has been built at the end, providing a nice vantage point for shooting eastbounds on the viaduct.

 Dennis DeBruler commented on J.B.'s share